 Kavitha S. Dalal, Pharm.D. - Pharmacy Residency Program Director

-Kavitha joined the Virtua in 2013 as a Clinical Pharmacist with a focus in Critical Care for the Marlton campus and in 2015 became the Pharmacy Residency Program Director.
+Kavitha joined the Virtua in 2013 as the Critical Clinical Pharmacy Specialist with a focus in Critical Care for the Marlton campus and in 2015 became the Pharmacy Residency Program Director.
 Kavitha graduated from Ernest Mario School of Pharmacy, Rutgers, The State University of New Jersey.
 She completed a PGY-1 pharmacy practice residency at Johns Hopkins Bayview Medical Center, Baltimore, Md.
 Kavitha has previous experience as a Critical Care Clinical Pharmacist at Capital Health Regional Medical Center, Trenton, N.J.
 She also has experience as a Clinical Adjunct Professor and Pharmacy Field Manager at Ernest Mario School of Pharmacy, Rutgers, The State University of New Jersey.
 Kavitha sits on multiple committees throughout the health system including but not limited to critical care committee, code blue committee, graduate medical executive council.
 In her time at Virtua, Kavitha has successfully maintained ASHP accreditation of the pharmacy residency program.
 She also merged two existing pharmacy residency programs into one large program of five pharmacy residents, creating more learning experiences for all.
 In her free time, she likes to spend time with family and friends and follow sports.

 Jim Anderson, B.S.
 Pharm., Pharm.D.